Commercial Insurance 101: What Every Texas Small Business Needs

 Commercial insurance protects everything you’ve built.
 It’s not glamorous, but it’s essential.
 The key is getting the right coverage for your specific business — not too little, not unnecessary extras.

-At TAP Insurance Texas, we specialize in commercial insurance for Texas small businesses.
+At TAP Insurance Agency, we specialize in commercial insurance for Texas small businesses.
 We take time to understand what you do, identify your real risks, and recommend coverage that makes sense.

 Ready to discuss your business insurance needs?
 Call us at (800) 666-2254 or visit www.tapinsuretx.com.
 We serve small business owners throughout Texas, and we’re available Mon-Fri 7AM-7PM, Sat 9AM-6PM, and Sun by appointment.